Virasana (Hero Pose)

 If you want to grab the foot with both hands, or grab a wrist behind the foot, then use your straight leg for support and push it down into the floor.

-You can also think of this pose as a seated hamstring stretch.
+You can also think of this pose as a hamstring stretching yoga pose.

 When laying back in half hero pose you may find it helpful to lift your hips/pelvis and move it forwards or back, left or right relative to the bent knee.
 The idea is to find a position that is comfortable for your hero leg knee and hip.